RG9. AFL-CIO. Civil Rights Department

 Found in 3 Collections and/or Records:

-Overview The AFL-CIO Civil Rights Department and its predecessor organizations were formed with the goal of eliminating discrimination in employment, and the department was charged with processing and tracking discrimination complaints.
+The AFL-CIO Civil Rights Department and its predecessor organizations were formed with the goal of eliminating discrimination in employment, and the department was charged with processing and tracking discrimination complaints.
 This collection documents the department's work from 1956-1984 and consists of case files, compliance dockets, summary reports, correspondence, conference and meeting records, and subject files.

-Overview This collection primarily documents AFl-CIO Civil Rights Department director Boris Shishkin's civil rights activities, particularly his participation on federal government committees.
+This collection primarily documents AFL-CIO Civil Rights Department director Boris Shishkin's civil rights activities, particularly his participation on federal government committees.
 Shishkin was also the civil rights spokesperson for the AFL prior to the merger, when it had no civil rights department.
 Document types include correspondence, surveys, and press clippings.